Back to School Sale: $100 OFF Sitewide Shop now

 Firstly, your excess hair growth could be a result of genetics, in this case, it isn’t your fault that you are hairy.
 So, apparently, there is little to nothing you can do to help the situation.

-On the other hand, it could be as a result of some drugs you are using for instance steroids.
+On the other hand, it could be a result of some drugs you are using, for instance, steroids.
 So, you may want to check with your doctor if you should continue using these drugs or not.

 What is electrolysis hair removal?

-A good place to start would be to describe what electrolysis means and how it is related to hair removal treatment, so let’s get that out of the way.
+A good place to start would be to describe electrolysis and its relationship to hair removal treatment, so let’s get that out of the way.

 Electrolysis can be described as a hair removal treatment method that uses the principle of electric current to get rid of hair long-lastingly.
 Over a century has passed since the invention of electrolysis.
 Although the initial aim of its invention was to get rid of irritating ingrown eyelash hairs, over time, electrolysis has become the only long-lasting hair removal procedure that has received FDA cleared.